RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 alwaysopen: false
 categories: ["RS"]
 ---
-To prevent unauthorized access to your data, RS databases support the TLS protocol (the more secure successor to SSL) that includes:
+To prevent unauthorized access to your data, Redis Enterprise Software (RS) databases support the TLS protocol (the more secure successor to SSL) that includes:

 - Encryption - Makes sure that the traffic can only be read by the sender and